 Enhancing marine life and mitigating coastal erosion with stone reefs

-Assessing nature-based solutions to mitigate biodiversity impacts from offshore wind requires a broad perspective that extends beyond the wind farm, recognising that areas outside the operational zone offer opportunities for more effective and beneficial biodiversity interventions.
+Assessing nature-based solutions to mitigate biodiversity impacts from offshore wind requires a broad perspective that extends beyond the wind farm.
+Areas outside the operational zone offer opportunities for more effective and beneficial biodiversity interventions.

 Short facts